olirice/nebulo/docs/comment_directives.md

 *Description*

-The exclude directive can be applied to tables, views, table columns, or view columns.
+The exclude directive can be applied to tables, views, foreign keys, table columns, or view columns.
 The mutation or query you'd like the entity to be omitted from may be described with a combination of the following.

-**Column Allowed Params:**

-- create
-- read
-- update
-- delete

 **Table/View Allowed Params:**